 It was so obvious that the Generalissimo was nothing but a front who never said anything on his own or even thought for himself.
 The Madame did everything.
 Chiang Kai-shek just seemed to be led around where she wanted him to be led, and, right or wrong, I was positive that the Madame was a number-one con artist if I had ever seen one.
 I had doped out that the male’s having to be the power for Oriental prestige was the only reason for Chiang being around at all.

 This analysis of what was really going on in the Chinese government and the Chiang household isn’t accurate in most of the specifics, but it is nonetheless worth recording here, in that many other Western visitors came away with the same impression, a product of the contrast between Chiang’s withdrawn, taciturn personality and that of his gracious, loquacious wife, who, unlike him, could communicate with them directly in English.

-The First American Volunteer Group, soon to be better known as the “Flying Tigers,” was still practicing tactics at a borrowed British Royal Air Force base in Burma on December 7, 1941.
+The First American Volunteer Group, soon to be better known as the “Flying Tigers” — the name they shared with the famed warships of Song and Yuan China was presumably coincidental — were still practicing tactics at a borrowed British Royal Air Force base in Burma on December 7, 1941.
 “Everyone had been sound asleep in our grass-covered barracks,” writes Boyington.
 “Now lanterns were moving about in the darkness.
 Then I heard Harvey’s excited shouting, and he said, ‘Pearl Harbor has been attacked!
 Pearl Harbor has been blown up!'”
 The “great war” between the democratic West and Japan that had been predicted by T.V.
 Soong years before had come at last.

 (A full listing of print and online sources used will follow the final article in this series.)